savonet/liquidsoap/doc/content/migrating.md

 The confusing `let json.stringify` syntax has been removed as it did not provide any feature not already covered by either the `json.stringify()` function or the generic `json()` object mapper.
 Please use either of those now.

+### Default character encoding in `output.{harbor,icecast,shoutcast}`

+Default encoding for `output.harbor`, `output.icecast` and `output.shoutcast` metadata has been changed to `UTF-8` in all cases.

+Legacy systems used to expect `ISO-8859-1` (also known as `latin1`) for metadata inserted into `mp3` streams via the `icy` mechanism.

+It seems that, nowadays, most software expect `UTF-8` out of the box, including for legacy systems that previously assumed other encodings.
+Therefore, by changing this default value, we expect to match exectations of the largest number of users of our software.

+If you are using one of these outputs, make sure to test this assumptions with your listners' clients.
+If needed, the characters encoding can be set to a different value using the operator's parameters.

 ### Decoder names

 Decoder names have been converted to lowercase.
 If you were relying on specific settings for decoders priority/ordering, you